Skip to content

 Course Topics

-Legal sources of Banking and Financial law Banking activity and controls Regulation of financial intermediaries Regulation of financial services and activities Collective management of saving
+Sources of banking and securities law Banking and supervision Regulation of financial intermediaries Regulation of investment services and activities Collective asset management

 Teaching format